ryanrolds/filenotify/README.md

 # File Changes #

-Watchs a file and emits 'change' event with new data/lines in the watched file
+Watchs a file and emits a 'data' event when new data/lines is saved to the watched file

 ## Install ##